TYPO3-Solr/ext-solr/Documentation/Releases/solr-release-9-0.rst

 * SiteHandling
 * Extensionscanner proofed

-Since a backwards compatibility to TYPO3 8.7 LTS make it harder to support the previous mentioned topics.
+Since a backward compatibility to TYPO3 8.7 LTS make it harder to support the previous mentioned topics.
 We will drop the support for TYPO3 8 LTS in the next version and improve the support of those TYPO3 9 LTS features.

 Nevertheless a lot of work was allready done for the basic support of TYPO3 9 LTS in the following pull requests: